squidfunk/mkdocs-material/README.md

 ## Sponsors

-If you're using this project a lot, consider [sponsoring] it!
+If you're using this project a lot, consider [sponsoring][2] it!
 This will give me the opportunity to sustain my efforts maintaining it.
-Every contribution counts!
+Every contribution counts, no matter how small!

   [2]: https://github.com/sponsors/squidfunk